Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Numerical and compositional model

 where the characteristic value of $\zeta_\text{CR}\sim10^{-17}\, \text{s}^{-1}$ is the interstellar rate that is typically assumed in models of disc chemistry \citep{webber1998, cleeves2014}.
 The addition of CRs allows for higher ionisation in the outer disc, where the surface density is lower and CRs can more efficiently penetrate into the midplane.

-The aim of considering the two scenarios is to investigate the impact of ionisation-driven chemical activity on the chemical structure of the midplane.
-Both the prescriptions given by Eqs \ref{eq:slrrate} and \ref{eq:crrate} should be interpreted as upper limits to the rates that are expected to regulate the ionisation environment of a typical midplane.
-In particular, the model by \citet{eistrup2016} includes only attenuation due to the disc's surface density.
-Works by \citet{cleeves2013a, cleeves2013b, cleeves2014} revealed that CRs' fluxes at the disc's surface may be strongly attenuated by winds and/ or magnetic fields.
+The aim of considering the two scenarios is to investigate the impact of ionisation-driven chemical activity on the chemical composition of the disc midplane.
+Both the prescriptions given by Equations~\ref{eq:slrrate} and \ref{eq:crrate} should be interpreted as conservative estimates of the rates that regulate the ionisation environment of a typical midplane.
+A recent study by \citet{padovani2018} suggests that the CR ionisation rate in high-density environments is higher than the typically assumed value of $10^{-17}\, \text{s}^{-1}$.
+Moreover, the model by \citet{eistrup2016} includes only attenuation due to the disc's surface density.
+Works by \citet{cleeves2013a, cleeves2013b, cleeves2014} revealed that the CR flux at the disc's surface may be strongly attenuated by winds and/ or magnetic fields.
 In particular, modulation by stellar winds may reduce the CR flux reaching the midplane by many orders of magnitude ($\zeta_\text{CR}\,\lesssim\,10^{-20}\, \text{s}^{-1}$), leaving SLRs as the dominant midplane ionisation source \citep{cleeves2013a}.
 Nevertheless, as it was mentioned before, the abundances of SLRs do evolve with time.
-As pointed out by \citet{cleeves2013b}, the SLRs ionisation rate scales with the inverse of $t_{\text{half}}$ and long-lived radionuclides (e.g. $^{40}$K) only produce ionisation rates of the order of $\sim10^{-22}\, \text{s}^{-1}$ or even less.
+As pointed out by \citet{cleeves2013b}, the SLRs ionisation rate scales with the inverse of $t_{\text{half}}$ and long-lived radionuclides (e.g., $^{40}$K) only produce ionisation rates of the order of $\sim10^{-22}\, \text{s}^{-1}$ or even less.
 Moreover, although there is evidence of an enhanced abundance of SLRs in the early Solar System, little is still known about their actual contribution to the total ionisation rate in the midplane of a typical disc \citep{cleeves2013b}.